EricCrosson/sapper-template-typescript/README.md

-# sapper-template
+# sapper-template with Typescript support

-The default [Sapper](https://github.com/sveltejs/sapper) template.
+This is a fork of the default [Sapper](https://github.com/sveltejs/sapper) template with added support for Typescript in server routes only.

 To clone it and get started:

 ```bash
 npx degit sveltejs/sapper-template my-app